 Pesticides that have modes of action that are potentially additive to chlorpyrifos and/or diazinon include carbaryl, malathion, methomyl, naled, and dichlorvos (cholinesterase inhibitors).
 These pesticides are typically detected much less frequently than chlorpyrifos or diazinon.
-However, none of these pesticides were detected during the event at Grand Island Drain (GIDLR) when diazinon was detected in a sample, nor were they detected in the two Gilsizer Slough (GILSL) water quality samples when diazinon and chlorpyrifos were detected.
+However, none of these pesticides were detected during the January 2020 monitoring event at the Gilsizer Slough site (GILSL) when diazinon was detected in a sample .

 Reviewing the results of the past five monitoring years indicates that toxicity due to additive or synergistic effects with chlorpyrifos or diazinon is extremely rare.
-There were 269 individual toxicity results analyzed in water column and sediment samples collected from 18 different sites during the 2017 through 2018 Coalition monitoring years.
+There were 330 individual toxicity results analyzed in water column and sediment samples collected from 15 different sites during the 2019 and 2020 Coalition Monitoring Years.
 Toxicity analyses were conducted for Selenastrum capricornutum, Ceriodaphnia dubia, and Hyalella azteca.
-Toxicity to Ceriodaphnia was tested 120 times during these two monitoring years and there was never any observed toxicity.
-During the 2016 Monitoring Year, statistically significant toxicity was not observed in any of the individual toxicity results analyzed in either sediment or water column samples, including 18 samples tested for toxicity to Ceriodaphnia.
-The last time that Coalition monitoring observed Ceriodaphnia toxicity that was determined to be caused solely by chlorpyrifos, based on measured concentration, was during the 2015 monitoring year.
-With respect to the last six years of Coalition monitoring, we can reasonably and definitively conclude that 302 out of 303 samples collected since 2013 did not have additive or synergistic toxicity associated with chlorpyrifos or diazinon (99.7%) and four or fewer samples (0.3%) had toxicity that may potentially have been attributable to additive or synergistic effects with chlorpyrifos and diazinon.
+Toxicity to Ceriodaphnia was tested 139 times during these two monitoring years and there was never any observed toxicity.
+The last time that Coalition monitoring observed Ceriodaphnia toxicity that was determined to be caused solely by chlorpyrifos, based on measured concentration, was during the 2015 Monitoring Year.
+With respect to the last eight years of Coalition monitoring, we can reasonably and definitively conclude that 520 out of 521 samples collected since 2013 did not have additive or synergistic Ceriodaphnia toxicity that may potentially have been attributable to additive or synergistic effects with chlorpyrifos and diazinon.